x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 [2] https://lists.freedesktop.org/archives/systemd-devel/2023-February/048831.html
 [3] http://lists.busybox.net/pipermail/busybox/2010-December/074114.html

-# FAQ - Can I boot a systemd-based linux distribution without an initrd?
+# FAQ - Can I boot a systemd-based Linux distribution without an initrd?
 This one is actually a real thing that I heard :) (not in question form tho).

 As stated by different articles and posts, the changes